wdi-atx-11/testing/node-mocha-testing-intro/README.md

 touch tests/candies_tests.js
 ```

-> Note: Explain that because our tests will request the application through HTTP, students have to make sure they are running the app while running the tests
+> Note: Because our tests will request the application through HTTP, make sure you are running the app while running the tests.

 #### Let's write some tests